 College-Level Examination Program (CLEP)

 The College-Level Examination Program (CLEP) recognizes college-level competence achieved outside the college classroom.
 Two types of CLEP tests are available: General Examinations, which cover the content of a broad field of study; and Subject Examinations, which cover the specific content of a college course.
-Credit can be earned and will be recognized by College Park for some CLEP General or Subject Examinations, provided satisfactory scores are attained.
+Credit can be earned and will be recognized by the University of Maryland for some CLEP General or Subject Examinations, provided satisfactory scores are attained.
+Credits are awarded based on departmental approval.
+All departments reserve the right to re-evaluate the content of exams to determine the acceptability, assignment of credit and course equivalencies.
 Credits earned under CLEP are treated as transfer credit.
 CLEP exams are administered at CLEP testing centers throughout the country.
-The University of Maryland, College Park is a CLEP Test Center (Test Center Code: 5814).
-To obtain an application or additional information, contact the CLEP Administrator in the Counseling Center, Room 0106A Shoemaker Hall, (301-314-7688), or write to CLEP, CN 6600, Princeton, NJ, 08541-6600.
-Students who want to earn credit through CLEP must request their official score reports to be sent to the Office of the Registrar, 1113 Mitchell Building, University of Maryland, College Park, MD 20742.
-(The University of Maryland, College Park, Score Recipient Code is 5814.)
+The University of Maryland is a CLEP Test Center (Test Center Code: 5814).
+To obtain an application or additional information, contact the CLEP Administrator in the Counseling Center, Room 2112 Shoemaker Hall, (301-314-7688), or write to CLEP, CN 6600, Princeton, NJ, 08541-6600.
+Students who want to earn credit through CLEP must request their official score reports to be sent to the Office of the Registrar.
+The University of Maryland Score Recipient Code is 5814.

 Policies governing CLEP are as follows:

 1. A student must matriculate at the university before CLEP credits are officially posted.
 The posting will not be done until a student has established a record.

 2. Each institution of the University System of Maryland establishes standards for acceptance of CLEP exemptions and credits.
 Students must check with the institution to which they will transfer to learn if they will lose, maintain, or gain credit.